balancer/docs/docs/reference/contracts/rate-providers.md

 [`OnSwapGivenIn()`](https://dashboard.tenderly.co/tx/mainnet/0x67f477517acf6e0c91ec7997e665ca25d2806da060af30272876742584f0aa21?trace=0.5.2.1.5.13.2).

-### RateProvider being used in a MetaStablePool swap
+### Rate Provider being used in a MetaStablePool swap

-## RateProviders being used to collect yieldFees for WeightedPools
+## Rate Providers being used to collect yieldFees for WeightedPools

 Rate providers play a crucial role in determining whether yield fees are charged during pool join or exit.
 The primary factor used for this determination is the comparison of the `_athRateProduct` private variable with a dynamically calculated `rateProduct` on every pool join or exit.
 Here's an example illustrating what the `rateProduct` represents: